oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 ## Interoperability

 OAuth 2.1 provides a rich authorization framework with well-defined security properties.
-However, as a rich and highly extensible framework with many optional components, on its own, this specification is likely to produce a wide range of non-interoperable implementations.

-In addition, this specification leaves a few required components partially or fully undefined (e.g., client registration, authorization server capabilities, endpoint discovery).
-Without these components, clients must be manually and specifically configured against a specific authorization server and resource server in order to interoperate.
+This specification leaves a few required components partially or fully undefined (e.g., client registration, authorization server capabilities, endpoint discovery).
+Some of these behaviors are defined in optional extensions which implementations can choose to use.

-This framework was designed with the clear expectation that future work will define prescriptive profiles and extensions necessary to achieve full web-scale interoperability.
+Please refer to {{extensions}} for a list of current known extensions at the time of this publication.

 ## Notational Conventions